 It becomes obvious that Kio Shimoku wants to mess with this, for reasons of his own.
 He remains a very private individual.
 Kio Shimoku is a non-de-plume, and he strongly discourages pictures or himself.
 We have only a sketchy biography; otaku, fine arts graduate, married.
 His works (and one interview) are the only things available to give us clues.

-The all-male otaku-pit that was the original Genshiken was first invaded by a “normal” female, then a female cosplay enthusiast with some fujoshi tastes, then a deeply conflicted rotten girl and finally recreated as a female-majority fujoshi-pit.
+The all-male otaku-pit that was the original Genshiken was first invaded by a “normal” woman, then a cosplay enthusiast with some fujoshi tastes, then a deeply conflicted rotten girl and finally recreated as a female-majority fujoshi-pit.
 Given this as the starting point of the second generation of the manga, a “normal” guy, as a mirror invert of the Saki role, cannot hope to move the story along or present the new female social in high contrast.
 Neither can a comedy relief character like Kuchiki.
 Neither can a returning Madarame or Sasahara.
 A fudanshi might just do it, but a crossdressing one is a stroke of genius.

 Leaving his backstory, motivation, even his sexuality as something to be unfolded during the tale not only pulls the story along, but creates plenty of opportunity for slight-of-hand to hide the other plot twist and set-ups.